 - Rigid Gas Permeable Lenses

 - Hybrid Lenses

-Starting first with soft contact lenses, materials are used that cling well to water molecules.
-Soft lenses, as their name implies, are very flexible and delicate, and remaining that way means staying very well hydrated.
-Anyone that's accidentally left out a soft contact lens over night knows that they can dry out very quickly, and shrink and turn brittle when they do so.
+Anyone that has accidentally left out a soft contact lens over night will know that they can dry out very quickly, and shrink and turn brittle when they do so.

-This high water content helps keep eyes feeling moist and fresh, and also allows quite a lot of oxygen to pass through the lens as well.
+The high water content helps keep eyes feeling moist and fresh, and also allows quite a lot of oxygen to pass through the lens.
 Most plastics are barriers for oxygen, but by adding water to the material, oxygen atoms are able to dissolve into the lens and then get absorbed by the eye.
 A newer material being used, called silicone hydrogel, is particularly good at oxygen transmission.
-In fact, silicone hydrogel lenses can pass up to six times more oxygen than some standard hydrogel lenses.
+In fact, silicone hydrogel contact lenses can pass up to six times more oxygen than some standard hydrogel lenses.
 Examples of contact lenses that contain silicone are Dailies Total 1 and 1 Day Acuvue Trueye.

 Different brands of soft contact lenses have different water content and lens thickness.
 Generally, hydrogel lenses that have a low water content are thinner than soft lenses that have a high water content.

 There is significant variation in thickness and water content of hydrogel contact lenses because people will respond differently to the materials.
 Some contact lens wearers are more comfortable wearing thin, low water content lenses; others are more comfortable wearing thicker, moderate and high water content lenses.

 Just like there are advantages of having high water content lenses, there are also advantages to low water content lenses, too.
 The less water content in a lens, the thinner it will be.
 It may dry out more quickly, but it will also be far less noticeable on the eye, especially when properly hydrated.